-Timing of discharge is typically after one or two nights in the hospital.
+Timing of discharge, usually by noon, is typically after one night for single joint replacement patients, and one or two nights for patients with both hips or knees replaced.
 You should expect to go home upon discharge to continue your recovery.
 Follow your surgeon's discharge instructions, which may include:

-- Home Activity and Exercise Program - Outpatient physical therapy - Home care health agency (physical therapy) when necessary - Skilled facility ONLY if medically necessary (living alone, having stairs, or prior surgeries are NOT medical reasons for needing a skilled facility)
+- Home activity and exercise program - Outpatient physical therapy - Home care health agency (physical therapy) when necessary - Skilled facility ONLY if medically necessary (living alone, having stairs, or prior surgeries are NOT medical reasons for needing a skilled facility)

-Your physician's group may also provide additional, computer-based support.
+Your physician's group may also provide additional, computerbased support.